-- (d) When the batter, after making a safe hit, is called out for having failed to touch a base, the last base the batter reached safely shall determine if the Official Scorer shall credit him with a one-base hit, a two-base hit or a three-base hit.
-If a batter-runner is called out after missing home plate, the Official Scorer shall credit him with a three-base hit.
-If a batter-runner is called out for missing third base, the Official Scorer shall credit him with a two-base hit.
-If a batter-runner is called out for missing third base, the Official Scorer shall credit him with a two-base hit.
-If a batter-runner is called out for missing second base, the Official Scorer shall credit him with a one-base hit.
-If a batter-runner is called out for missing first base, the Official Scorer shall charge him with a time at bat, but no hit. - (e) When a batter-runner is awarded two bases, three bases or a home run under the provisions of Rules 5.06(b)(4) or 6.01(h), the Official Scorer shall credit the batter-runner with a two-base hit, a three-base hit or a home run, as the case may be. - (f) Subject to the provisions of Rule 9.06(g), when a batter ends a game with a safe hit that drives in as many runs as are necessary to put his team in the lead, the Official Scorer shall credit such batter with only as many bases on his hit as are advanced by the runner who scores the winning run, and then only if the batter runs out his hit for as many bases as are advanced by the runner who scores the winning run.
+- (d) When the batter, after making a safe hit, is called out for having failed to touch a base, the last base the batter reached safely shall determine if the official scorer shall credit him with a one- base hit, a two-base hit or a three-base hit.
+If a batter-runner is called out after missing home plate, the official scorer shall credit him with a three-base hit.
+If a batter-runner is called out for missing third base, the official scorer shall credit him with a two-base hit.
+If a batter-runner is called out for missing second base, the official scorer shall credit him with a one-base hit.
+If a batter-runner is called out for missing first base, the official scorer shall charge him with a time at bat, but no hit. - (e) When a batter-runner is awarded two bases, three bases or a home run under the provisions of Rules 5.06 (b)(4) or 6.01(h), the official scorer shall credit the batter-runner with a two-base hit, a three-base hit or a home run, as the case may be. - (f) Subject to the provisions of Rule 9.06(g), when a batter ends a game with a safe hit that drives in as many runs as are necessary to put his team in the lead, the official scorer shall credit such batter with only as many bases on his hit as are advanced by the runner who scores the winning run, and then only if the batter runs out his hit for as many bases as are advanced by the runner who scores the winning run.

-Rule 9.06(f) Comment: The Official Scorer shall apply this rule even when the batter is theoretically entitled to more bases because of being awarded an "automatic" extra-base hit under various provisions of Rules 5.05 and 5.06(b)(4).
+Rule 9.06 (f) Comment: The official scorer shall apply this rule even when the batter is theoretically entitled to more bases because of being awarded an "automatic" extra-base hit under various provisions of Rules 5.05 and 5.06(b)(4).

-The Official Scorer shall credit the batter with a base touched in the natural course of play, even if the winning run has scored moments before on the same play.
+The official scorer shall credit the batter with a base touched in the natural course of play, even if the winning run has scored moments before on the same play.
 For example, the score is tied in the bottom of the ninth inning with a runner on second base and the batter hits a ball to the outfield that falls for a base hit.
 The runner scores after the batter has touched first base and continued on to second base but shortly before the batter-runner reaches second base.
-If the batter-runner reaches second base, the Official Scorer shall credit the batter with a two-base hit.
+If the batter-runner reaches second base, the official scorer shall credit the batter with a two-base hit.